mikesalin/wwol/readme.txt

       }
     }

-    4) Distortion cameras are not fully supported
+    4) Distortion camera lenses are not fully supported yet

 QUESTIONS: